ekrim/fast-csv-chunker/README.md

 This is a tool written in C++11 to split CSV files too large for memory into chunks with a specified number of rows.

+__Key grouping for aggregations__

-It is often undesirable to have rows with the same primary key value in different shards.
-For example, how would we do a join in that case?
-This tool can optionally ensure that all rows with the same primary key value end up in the same file.
-This mode is triggered when a primary key is specified in the command line arguments.
+Optionally, a foreign key can be specified such that all entries with the same key end up in the same chunk.
+This allows aggregations to be performed on each chunk, which is the motivating force behind this work.

+The alternative would be to create a table in SQL with an index on the desired key.
+Then, chunks could be produced with queries, but to get a chunk while also not splitting apart rows with the same key value would be difficult.

 Grouping matching keys has its drawbacks.
-The task of parsing the line for the key value, adds computation.
+The task of parsing the line for the key value is a computational burden.
 In addition, the resulting chunks will no longer have the specified number of rows, as rows might be added to any of the existing files, even after we have moved on to a new chunk.

 Assumptions:
 - First row contains the headers